pennmeg/same-html-diff-css/README.md

 # Same HTML, Different CSS
 Fun challenge creating different layouts using the same HTML code and different CSS.
-In some layouts, this isn't the most performant or preferred way of creating/styling a layout, and in almost all cases there would be changes/additions for click events, responsivness, functionality, accessibility, etc. This is simply intended as a fun and creative way to play with CSS, formatting, and page layout without adding in ~~10,000~~ extra ```<div>```s.
+These layouts may not be the most performant or preferred way, and if this were a client/product page I would definitely make changes and/or additions for click events, responsiveness, functionality, accessibility, etc. This is simply intended as a fun and creative way to play with CSS, formatting, and page layout without adding in ~~10,000~~ extra ```<div>```s.

 ## HTML

 ```
 <div class="section">
     <ul role="nav" class="nav">